Out Of Sight, Out Of Mind: How Can The Church Better Serve The Chronically Ill?

 I designed a short survey to gather messages we want the “well Christians” to know.
 I hoped as well to share what excellent and beautiful good practice is out there among churches who are excelling in pastoral care for members who struggle to physically attend.

-My surveys are now closed but very soon similar surveys will be available on the Chronic Joy website and I would recommend everyone completing them as so many people found it therapeutic to have a voice!
+My surveys are hosted over on the Chronic Joy website.
+You can complete the individual survey for patients here and the survey for churches here.
+I would recommend everyone completing them as so many people found it therapeutic to have a voice!

 Chronic Joy plan to collect responses over a long period of time in order to gather data to present to the church worldwide to encourage thoughtful pastoral care.
 I imagine it will also be possible to find out how many people are feeling the same way or had similar experiences and it will also reassure us that we are not alone!